localstack/docs/content/en/user-guide/aws/transfer/index.md

 ## Introduction

 The AWS Transfer API is a powerful tool that empowers users to establish FTP(S) servers with ease.
 These servers serve as gateways, allowing direct access to files residing in Amazon S3 buckets.
 This functionality streamlines file management processes, making it simpler and more efficient to handle data stored in S3 by providing a familiar FTP interface for users to interact with their files securely.
 Whether you're looking to facilitate file transfers or enhance your data access capabilities, the AWS Transfer API simplifies the process and extends the versatility of your cloud storage infrastructure.

 ## Getting started
+This Python code demonstrates a basic workflow for transferring a file between a local machine and AWS S3 using the AWS Transfer Family service and FTP (File Transfer Protocol).

 ```python
 import io
 import time